eProsima/vulcanexus/docs/rst/installation/linux_installation.rst

     sudo apt install vulcanexus-galactic-base

 There are other packages available.
-Please refer to :ref:`main_feature` for more information.
+Please refer to the :ref:`main_features` section for more information.